Skip to main content

 $100,000.00

-Section 5.
-That if the projects mentioned in Section 4 are not awarded LIHTC before December 31, 2025, the funds appropriated in Section 3 to these projects shall be appropriated back to the Kansas City Housing Trust Fund Balance.
+Section 8.
+That if the projects listed in Section 6 are not awarded LIHTC before December 31, 2025, the funds appropriated in Section 5 to these projects shall be reduced to zero and returned to the Unappropriated Fund Balance of the Housing Trust Fund, Fund No. 2490.

-Section 6.
-That all Housing Trust Fund contracts are to include a requirement that projects must start within 12 months of contract execution, or else the funds must be returned to the City to be used in future Housing Trust Fund allocations.
+Section 10.
+That all contracts funded with appropriations from the Housing Trust Fund in this ordinance are to include a requirement that projects must start within 12 months of contract execution, or else the funds must be returned to the City to be used in future Housing Trust Fund allocations

-Section 7.
-That the Manager of Procurement Services is authorized to execute Funding Agreements for Projects set forth in Section 3 as negotiated by the Director of the Housing and Community Development Department that complies, when applicable, with the Missouri Prevailing Wage Law and any applicable provisions of the City’s Contracting Program Requirements set out in Article IV, Chapter 3, Code of Ordinances, including, but not limited to, the provisions concerning affirmative action, Minority and Women’s Business Enterprises and the Small Local Business Enterprises program.
+Section 11.
+That the Manager of Procurement Services is authorized to execute Funding Agreements for Projects set forth in Section 3 as negotiated by the Director of the Housing and Community Development Department that complies, when applicable, with the Missouri Prevailing Wage Law and any applicable provisions of the City's Contracting Program Requirements set out in Article IV, Chapter 3, Code of Ordinances.
 Further, the Funding Agreement shall prohibit the use of any HTF funding for the repayment of any preexisting debt or repayment for services or work performed prior to the execution of the funding agreement and must require the disclosure of total funding sources and projected costs and periodic reporting of project progresses.

 end